Palma de Mallorca’s Le Seu Cathedral. Photo by Taxiarchos228.

 The Balearic Islands’ largest and most important wetland nature reserve, this is an excellent place for bird-watching.
 It’s accessible only by bicycle or foot and easily reachable from the bay of Alcudia, a popular beach resort.

 Majorca has over 230km of craggy, turquoise coastline embracing more than 70 sandy beaches, rocky headlands, and secluded coves.

-- for unspoiled, quiet beaches away from tourist resorts, head to child-friendly Cala Pi (photo above) or picturesque Cala Mondrago with its two sandy coves.
+• for unspoiled, quiet beaches away from tourist resorts, head to child-friendly Cala Pi or picturesque Cala Mondrago with its two sandy coves.

-OK: Just about all year, with little rain or humidity and temperatures generally between 15C in winter and 25C in summer, though in August and September temperatures rise to 30ºC and water temperatures are between 25ºC and 27ºC, which is perfect for sun-seekers, but prepare for crowds and higher prices then.
+OK: Just about all year, with little rain or humidity and temperatures generally between 15C in winter and 25C in summer, though in August temperatures can rise above 30ºC so perhaps it’s not such a good month for hikers and bikers.
+However, water temperatures are then around 26ºC which is perfect for swimmers and beach-goers, but prepare for crowds and higher prices.

 From October to February tourists should expect some damp days but it never rains endlessly and in the winter season visitors will be alone on deserted beaches and be able to enjoy a serene vacation.